 Are we chasing after our most ambitious goals with the help of the latest innovations?
 Ambitious goals such as: approaching our work efficiently, maintaining our mental and physical health, and developing our creativity and our personal relationships.
 You know… the things that are most important to us.

 Are we utilizing our tech to assist us to its fullest extent?
 This is the question every society must impose upon itself once it reaches certain technological heights.

-It is important to take a step back and realize the immense technological progress that has taken place in such a rapid amount of time.
+It's important to take a step back and realize the immense technological progress that has taken place in such a rapid amount of time.
 Because let’s admit it: the technological capabilities we have now have gotten pretty insane.

-For example: when it comes to the grasp of complexity of our smartphone as well as some of it(s) applications… one very popular feature that is easily fixable is the feature of the infinite scroll on our feeds.
-Not only is it designed in a slot-machine like way, leaving us at arms with what the result will be, either a notification (people love me!) or no notification (no one likes me!).
+One popular feature is the infinite scroll of our social media feeds.
+Designed with the same "variable rewards" principle of a slot machine, infinite scroll leaves us addicted to guessing what the result of scrolling will be, either a notification (people love me!) or no notification (no one likes me!).
 But it continues on and on.
-As in the words of the Famous Buzz Lightyear scrolling on our smartphones goes from “to infinity and beyond” using up our most vital resource….
-Our time.
+In the words of the famous Buzz Lightyear, scrolling on our smartphones goes “to infinity and beyond” as it uses up our most valuable, finite resource….Time.

-Instead of getting sucked into our endless feed of notifications and third-party advertisements, let’s examine what we truly want our technology to assist us with.
+Instead of getting sucked into an endless feed of notifications and third-party advertisements, let’s examine what we truly want our technology to assist us with.
 Let’s create a more healthy dynamic when it comes to symbiosis with our tech!